smartcontractkit/solana-starter-kit/README.md

 node read-data.js
 ```

-The client will query the specified price feed using the published [Chainlink Solana NPM package](https://www.npmjs.com/package/@chainlink/solana-sdk), and will then continously just print the latest price to the console.
+The client will query the specified price feed using the published [Chainlink Solana NPM package](https://www.npmjs.com/package/@chainlink/solana-sdk), and will then continuously just print the latest price to the console.

 ```
 pappas99@Pappas solana-starter-kit % npm run read-data